 - Ramblas.
 I have mixed feelings about this vibrant street: in one hand, there are some nice hotels and it’s a lively area (and I love being close to the Boqueria Market!), but in the other hand it can get too busy specially at night, it’s a quite touristy area and pickpockets might be around.
 The lowest part of la Rambla (closest to the Port) at night gets an unpleasant atmosphere.

 - Raval.
 The dark side of the Old Town… although some areas have improved a lot these last years, there are still many streets that are not at all recommendable.
 Check my Raval Googlemap for more info.
 I’d rather avoid to stay around here.

 The waterfront can be the best place to stay in Barcelona during the summer months.
-But I must say that in the winter you’d be better off in a more central location (unless you have a strong preference for one of the international hotels located here).
-Chose from two different locations:
+We have great beach hotels in Barcelona, but I must say that in the winter you’d be better off in a more central location (unless you have a strong preference for one of the international hotels located here).
+Chose from two different locations